amazon-archives/swa-sample-seller/README.md

 Sample Seller is a sample web application storefront that uses LWA and SWA APIs.

-## Refer to the documentation
+## Before you start

-This README will refer to the SWA Getting Started Guide at https://s3-us-west-2.amazonaws.com/swa-public-documents/integration-guides/SWA_SellerIntegrationGuide.pdf
+* This README will refer to the SWA Getting Started Guide at https://s3-us-west-2.amazonaws.com/swa-public-documents/integration-guides/SWA_SellerIntegrationGuide.pdf.
 For example, **_[4.1.1]_** refers to section 4.1.1 in the guide.
+* `path/to/repo` represents the root directory of the Sample Seller repository you've downloaded. `README.md` is in the root directory.

 ## Install dependencies